KennaSecurity/toolkit/tasks/connectors/edgescan/README.md

 ## Data Mappings

+Edgescan assets do not map directly to Kennna assets due to Edgescan assets being more flexible in their definition.
+Edgescan location specifiers and hosts are more like Kenna assets.
+Location specifiers define the location and hosts hold extra information.
+Not all location specifiers have a host, and not all vulnerabilities have a directly related location specifier.
+The connector makes use of the data from all 3 of these sources to create the correct corresponding Kenna assets.

 | Kenna Asset       | from Edgescan Host               | Conditions             |
 | ----------------- | -------------------------------- | ---------------------- |
 | external_id       | "ES#{asset.id} #{host.location}" |                        |